odriverobotics/ODrive/docs/getting-started.md

 ## Firmware
 **ODrive v3.5 and later**<br>
 Your board should come preflashed with firmware.
-If you run into problems, follow the instructions [here](odrivetool.md#device-firmware-update) on the DFU procedure before you continue.</div>
+If you run into problems, follow the instructions [here](odrivetool.md#device-firmware-update) on the DFU procedure before you continue.

 **ODrive v3.4 and earlier**<br>
 Your board does **not** come preflashed with any firmware.
-Follow the instructions [here](odrivetool.md#device-firmware-update) on the STP Link procedure before you continue.</div>
+Follow the instructions [here](odrivetool.md#device-firmware-update) on the STP Link procedure before you continue.

 ## Start `odrivetool`
 To launch the main interactive ODrive tool, type `odrivetool` <kbd>Enter</kbd>.
 Connect your ODrive and wait for the tool to find it.
 Now you can, for instance type `odrv0.vbus_voltage` <kbd>Enter</kbd> to inpect the boards main supply voltage.